kavanahegde/todo-list/README.md

 ## Validation and Security

 Todo titles are validated before they are submitted.
 Empty or invalid todo titles cannot be added or updated.

-Todo titles are also sanitized with DOMPurify before being rendered to help prevent unsafe HTML from being inserted into the application.

 The application uses protected routes and authentication state to restrict access to authenticated todo functionality.